egateam/ega/README.md

-# EGA

-Easy Genome Aligner.
+# EGA: Easy Genome Aligner.

 This repository is the web interface of the ega suite.